-A registered care home for adults with Learning Disabilities and Autism
+A registered care home for adults with learning disabilities and autism

 Welcome to Hillcroft House, a registered care home for men and women aged 45 to 75 with learning disabilities and autism.
 People who live at Hillcroft are supported to lead active lives that fulfil their personal choices and individual needs.
 The home has a well-equipped sensory room, developed to encourage residents to use the technology independently and enjoy relaxation and sensory experiences.
 Hillcroft is surrounded by beautiful parkland, offering peaceful and green spaces for residents to enjoy.